namgonado/react-controducer/README.md

 })
 ```

-If you put Duty into the `duties` collection of store Configuration (see `Store Configuration format` section), you will have pre-configured duties along with store.
-This is a good way to organized your logics by store domain, and it will also help to retrieve Duty from `callOf` without importing from somewhere.
+If Duty is defined in store Configuration (see `Store Configuration format` section), you will have pre-configured duties along with the store.
+This is a good way to organized your logics by store domain, and also help to retrieve Duty from `callOf` without importing from somewhere.
 See `callOf` section for more details.

-### `callOf(fnGetDuty)`
+### Call of Duty
-`callOf` is a function that execute a Duty, well it is in fact a function to execute a function.
-It will inject the `rootStore` and `storeKit` into Duty for execution.
-So Duty will contain the full environment to perfom intended task, just like inside a controller.
+> `function callOf(fnDutySelector)`

-`callOf` is obtained through `useCallOf()` hook or extracting 'callOf' directly from storeKit passed to Duty.
+This is a tool to execute a Duty, it is in fact a function to execute a function.
+The framework will inject the `rootStore` and `storeKit` into Duty for execution.
+So code inside Duty would have full environment to perfom intended task, just like inside a controller.
+You can obtain `callOf` via `useCallOf()` hook or extracting 'callOf' directly from storeKit passed to Duty.

-> `function fnGetDuty(allDuties)`
+> `function fnDutySelector(allDuties)`

-The `callOf` required `fnGetDuty` argument as a callback function.
-The `fnGetDuty` return a Duty function that will be executed in callOf.
-If the Duties is configured in the `Store Configuration`, all pre-configured Duties will be passed in `fnGetDuty`:
+A callback function to return which Duty function will be executed in by `callOf`.
+If the Duties are configured in the `Store Configuration`, all of them will be passed in `fnDutySelector`:
 ```js

     //Define high order function what return Duty function function addValue(number) {